OpenConCam/OpenConCam/who.md

 ## How to join

-There are 3 possibilites to send us these information and join OpenConCam.
+There are 3 possibilities to send us these information and join OpenConCam.

 * The preferred way requires a free GitHub account and some familiarity for GitHub.
 Make sure you are logged in and click on the